 I am delighted to be appointed as the Chair of Social Work England and I am grateful for all the messages of support that I have received.

-To be successful and effective, SWE must have the confidence of the public.
+To be successful and effective, Social Work England must have the confidence of the public.
 I am determined that in setting standards for the profession we will provide assurance for the public that those registered to practise meet the standards, are suitably qualified and remain fit to practise throughout their careers.

-As a a social work practitioner, a manager, an academic and a parliamentarian I have always been committed to ensuring that the needs of those who are most vulnerable in our society are understood and can be met effectively, based on evidence of what works.
-As Chair of SWE, I will continue with this commitment and seek to ensure that we set and maintain the highest professional, education and training standards for social work practice.
+As a social work practitioner, a manager, an academic and a parliamentarian I have always been committed to ensuring that the needs of those who are most vulnerable in our society are understood and can be met effectively, based on evidence of what works.
+As Chair of Social Work England, I will continue with this commitment and seek to ensure that we set and maintain the highest professional, education and training standards for social work practice.

 Professor Lord Patel of Bradford OBE